gscontras/ESSLLI-2016/chapters/1-introduction.md

 #### Scalar implicature

 Scalar implicature stands as the poster child of pragmatic inference.
 Utterances are strengthened---via implicature---from a relatively weak literal interpretation to a pragmatic interpretation that goes beyond the literal semantics: "Some of the apples are red," an utterance compatible with all of the apples being red, gets strengthed to "Some but not all of the apples are red."
-The mecahnisms underlying this process have been discussed at length. reft:goodmanstuhlmuller2013 apply an RSA treatment to the phenomenon and formally articulate the model by which scalar implicatures get calculated.
+The mechanisms underlying this process have been discussed at length. reft:goodmanstuhlmuller2013 apply an RSA treatment to the phenomenon and formally articulate the model by which scalar implicatures get calculated.

 Assume a world with three apples; zero, one, two, or three of those apples may be red:

 ~~~~
 // possible states of the world
 var statePrior = function() {
-  return uniformDraw([0, 1, 2, 3]);
+  return uniformDraw([0, 1, 2, 3])
 };
 ~~~~